MageMCU/Serial-Communication/README.md

         - STMicroelectronics
             - Device: Adafruit LIS2MDL Triple Axis Magnetometer
             - Code: Adafruit Industries
-                - **20230411** Code **FAILED** the Magnetometer Accuracy Test.
-There was no indication how to use the calibration code with the compass code...
-It was not clear whether the *offsets* and the *magnetic declination* were needed in the compass code...
+                - **20230509** Code **PASSED** the Magnetometer Accuracy Test.
+Carpenter Software **rewrote** the Calibration and Compass code in the src folder.
+Did a data review using comma separated values (CSV) and plotted the data.
+The data will be posted here...
 Tested by Carpenter Software.
     - **LSM303D**  communication ***I2C Address 0x1E***
         - STMicroelectronics
             - Device: Pololu LSM303D (2127) 3D Compass and Accelerometer